LarkspurCA/androidweardocs/examples.rst

 To reply, swipe the screen to the left, select the reply icon, and then type your demand in the Reply form.
 Before the Eliza app accepts your demand, you choose from two options, Edit or Save.
 This sequence demonstrates a typical UI pattern, which consists of a notification, a reply, and a fixed choice.

 Eliza then responds to your question and you can continue with the dialog.
-The entire session is recorded on the Android device.
+The entire session is recorded on the handheld device.
 The following screen shows the transcript for several exchanges with Eliza.

  .. figure:: images/eliza-app2.png
     :scale: 35 %